 The tool by Native Instruments is a highly recommended DJ mixer for beginners as well as pros.
 It might get mistaken as a midi controller because of its name and the fact that integrates perfectly with Traktor, but the truth is that Kontrol Z2 is a DJ controller and a DJ mixer likewise.

 Traktor Kontrol Z2 offers a built-in audio interface with great sound quality.
 The package comes with the Traktor Scratch Pro 2 software with remix deck technology to start DJing from day one.
-You can now control 2 channels on Traktor Pro as well as 2 vinyl decks and 2 CDJ decks.
-This machine allows you to take full advantage of both phono and line inputs on each channel.
-As well, the 4 buttons on either side can actually turn into 8 for each channel once you use the SHIFT key.
+You can now control 2 channels on Traktor Pro and 2 vinyl decks and 2 CDJ decks.
+This music mixer allows you to take full advantage of both phono and line inputs on each channel.
+As well, the 4 buttons on either side can turn into 8 for each channel once you use the SHIFT key.

 This is one of the best mixers for vinyl and scratching DJs.
 Also, perfect to connect to your MAC or Windows computer due to its integrated audio interface.

 Conclusion: NI Traktor Kontrol Z2 has a surprisingly sturdy built quality with an aluminum chassis.
-It’s faders, knobs and buttons are highly durable.
+It’s faders, knobs, and buttons are highly durable.
 The reviews on most music online stores will prove my words.
-It is the most expensive DJ mixer in our list but it worth every penny.
-Don’t forget that it’s a professional DJ mixer and DJ controller with a built-in audio interface that comes in a package with one of the most popular DJ software.
+It is the most expensive DJ mixer on our list, but it worth every penny.
+Don’t forget that it’s a professional DJ mixer board and DJ controller with a built-in audio interface that comes in a package with one of the most popular DJ software.

 |Number of channels:||2+2|